 From time to time he went to airports, but almost never traveled by airplane, because among other reasons, after reporting to the corresponding counter and checking in his light luggage, he would go to the terrace to watch how the big airplanes took off and landed and never paid the slightest attention to the loudspeakers, which repeatedly announced his name.

-Nevertheless, on a certain occasion, and it's anybody's guess by what strange mechanism, he remained next to the departure gate and confidently boarded the airplane with the rest of the passengers.
+Nevertheless, on a certain occasion, and it's anybody's guess by what strange mechanism, he remained in the departure gate and confidently boarded the airplane with the rest of the passengers.
 When he arrived at his destination and showed his passport, indifferently, as was his custom, an immigration official looked at him attentively and said: "Come with me."
 He meekly followed him along a deserted corridor.
-When they arrived at a door with a sign that read No Entry, the official opened it and threateningly ordered him inside.
+When they arrived at a door with a sign that read No Entry, the official opened it and ordered him inside.
 Unprepared, he did so.
 He thought about approaching a table that was in the middle of the room, but suddenly he couldn't see anything.
 Someone, from behind, had placed a hood over his head.
 Only then did he understand that, in his complete absentmindedness, he had ended up in his own country again.